ibm-cloud-docs/cis/troubleshooting.md

 ## How do I know if my data is passing through my IBM CIS connection?

 IBM Cloud Internet Services (CIS) uses HTTP headers, which it can read, add, or modify.
 The header lets us trace how a request was routed, using a CF-Ray number.
-The CF-Ray number can be found by a `curl` command or with a Google Chrome plug in called "Claire".
+The CF-Ray number can be found by a `curl` command or with a Google Chrome plugin in called "Claire".

 To know whether data has passed through IBM CIS, locate the `Ray ID` which will be present on every packet.